icaven/glm/readme.md

 - Fixed GLM_HAS_CXX11_STL broken on Clang with Linux #926
 - Fixed Clang or GCC build due to wrong GLM_HAS_IF_CONSTEXPR definition #907
 - Fixed CUDA 9 build #910
-- Fixed equal ULP variation when using negative sign #965

 #### Deprecation:
  - Removed CMake install and uninstall scripts